 The data and sensors suite on-board the vessel also include a data link, a surveillance radar, and an identification friend and foe (IFF) system.

 The on-board mission systems will enable the vessel to conduct ISR, maritime strike, patrol, maritime law-enforcement, drug interdiction, illegal immigration, and other special operations.

 Countermeasures are complemented by a decoy launching system, a radar-electronics support measures system (R-ESM), and a communications electronic support measures (C-ESM) system.

 Engine and propulsion system

 The power-plant of Combattante F56 integrates two main generator sets and four diesel engines.

-The propulsion system includes four fixed-pitch propellers (FPPs).
-The auxiliary shipboard electricity is supplied by an emergency generator set.
+The boat’s main propulsion system includes four fixed-pitch propellers (FPPs), while the auxiliary shipboard electricity is supplied by an emergency generator set.

-The vessel can attain a maximum speed of 32kt and can achieve an operational range of 2,500nmi at an average speed of 15kt.
+The vessel can attain a maximum speed of 38k and achieve an operational range of 2,500nm at an average speed of 15k.